jbactual/Well-Read-Flutter/README.md

     and will help teach you the flutter framework.
 It utilizes param and non param routes, PageViews and various other features I described above.
 If you have any questions about the application itself, please ask.
-This is my first flutter application and would appreciate if you send me some stars for my hard work.
-If I get good feedback, I'll build some more.
+This is my first flutter application and would appreciate if you send me some stars if you like it.
 Thanks again.